Washington Nationals minor league players: Sam Petersen

+Petersen made his professional debut in 2024 with the Fredericksburg Nationals.
+He played 2025 with the Florida Complex League Nationals, Fredericksburg and the Wilmington Blue Rocks.
+After the season, he played in the Arizona Fall League.
+Petersen started 2026 with the Harrisburg Senators.

 Holden Powell

 Holden William Powell (born September 9, 1999) is an American professional baseball relief pitcher in the Washington Nationals organization.

 Powell played for the Bruins at the University of California, Los Angeles, where he served as the team's primary closer in 2019 and 2020.
 In 2019, he briefly played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was drafted in the third round by the Nationals in the abbreviated 2020 draft and chose to sign with the team, appearing later that summer in instructional league in Florida.

 Before the 2021 season, Powell ranked as the Nationals' 20th-best prospect, according to MLB Pipeline.
 He was assigned to High-A Wilmington, along with several other top Nationals prospects, to begin the season that May.

 Powell employs a fastball and a slider as his main pitches.
 He uses a changeup and a curveball less frequently, relying on the slider as his primary "out pitch" while working up to 97 mph with his fastball.